 - Spouse gains coverage - Document showing date of benefits began and names of dependents (under age 26) that are affected.

 - Spouse Open Enrollment held an annual Open Enrollment at a different time than SPPS - Copy of the Open Enrollment Notice with dates

 It is the employees responsibility to review their Benefit Summary available through Employee Self Service.
 Benefit Summaries show benefits as of the date, make sure to enter the appropriate date at the top if a change in benefits is future dated.

-If you increased any optional life insurance(s) or short term disability it is the employees responsibility to obtain and complete the Evidence of Insurability form(s).
+If you increase any optional life insurance(s) or short term disability, it is the employees' responsibility to obtain and complete the Evidence of Insurability form(s).
 Employees will not see the change or charges until the District receives notification from the insurance underwriters that you were approved.